madsstoumann/elements/book/Link.md

 - `alternate`.
 The link points to an alternate version of the same page.
 Maybe in a different language, which can then be specified using the `hreflang`-attribute.
 - `next` and `prev`.
 The link points to either the `next` or the `previous` page in a series (could be a search-result spanning multiple pages, or a series of articles).
 - `nofollow`.
 The link is not approved or endorsed by the author / owner of the current page.
-This is typically used for paid/sponsored links and for user-generated content — but Google wants to split it up into three `rel`-types:
+This has, historically, been used for paid/sponsored links and for user-generated content — but Google wants to split it up into three `rel`-types:

 > The `rel="nofollow"` is for cases where you want to link to a page but don’t want to imply any type of endorsement, including passing along ranking credit to another page.